 - 1. If academy staff are assisting pupils with their inhalers, a Consent Form from parent(s) should be in place.
 Individual Care Plans need only be in place if pupils have severe asthma which may result in a medical emergency. - 2.
 Inhalers MUST be readily available when pupils need them.
 Inhalers are kept in their classrooms in a specified box and a first aid trained member of staff is always on hand to administer if required.
 For secondary age pupils who have an inhaler, they will keep it in their bag to be used solely by them.
 This should have the name of the pupil clearly stated on it.
 A record is kept of any dose given.
 If a pupil has needed their inhaler many times in one day then parents will be informed.
 The date, time and dose will be recorded on an Asthma Log Form. - 3.
 Pupils must know where their inhalers are stored so that they can be accessed by another adult e.g. a Teaching Assistant, lunchtime supervisor or supply teacher as they may be needed at various times throughout the day. - 4.
 Parent(s) should supply a spare inhaler for pupils who carry their own inhalers.
 This is stored safely at the academy in case the original inhaler is accidentally left at home or the pupil loses it whilst at the academy.
 This inhaler must have an expiry date beyond the end of the academy year. - 5.
 All inhalers should be labelled with the pupil's name. - 6.
 Some pupils, particularly the younger ones, may use a spacer device with their inhaler; this also needs to be labelled with their name.
 The spacer device needs to be sent home at least once a term for cleaning. - 7.
+In the event of an emergency Jubilee L.E.A.D Academy does have a stock of general inhalers

-Academy staff should take appropriate disciplinary action if the owner or other pupils misuse inhalers. - 8.
-Parent(s) should be responsible for renewing out of date and empty inhalers. - 9.
-Parent(s) should be informed if a pupil is using the inhaler excessively. - 10.
+- 8. Academy staff should take appropriate disciplinary action if the owner or other pupils misuse inhalers. - 9.
+Parent(s) should be responsible for renewing out of date and empty inhalers. - 10.
+Parent(s) should be informed if a pupil is using the inhaler excessively. - 11.
 Physical activities will benefit pupils with asthma, but they may need to use their inhaler ten minutes before exertion.
 The inhaler MUST be available during PE and games.
-If pupils are unwell they should not be forced to participate. - 11.
+If pupils are unwell they should not be forced to participate. - 12.
 If pupils are going on offsite visits, inhalers MUST still be accessible.
-Asthma inhalers taken on day/residential trips should be kept securely by an adult supervising the pupils and should be immediately to hand should they be needed. - 12.
+Asthma inhalers taken on day/residential trips should be kept securely by an adult supervising the pupils and should be immediately to hand should they be needed. - 13.
 Academy staff have a clear out of any inhalers at least on an annual basis.
-Out of date inhalers, and inhalers no longer needed must be returned to parent(s). - 13.
-Asthma can be triggered by substances found in the academy e.g. animal fur, glues and chemicals.
+Out of date inhalers, and inhalers no longer needed must be returned to parent(s). - 14.
+Asthma can be triggered by substances found in the academy e.g. animal fur, glues and chemicals. - 15.
+Only the pupils own inhaler or approved school inhalers should be used.